 How Trade Wizards Can Help With Product Classification

-The Shipping Solutions Product Classification Wizard allows you to search for a specific Schedule B number either based on a partial code of at least the first two digits or by entering a text description of the product.
-Otherwise you can type in word or brief description that can help you identify it.
+The Shipping Solutions Product Classification Wizard allows you to search for a specific Schedule B number or Harmonized Tariff Schedule number either based on a partial code of at least the first two digits or by entering a text description of the product.
+Otherwise you can type in a word or brief description that can help you identify it.

-Our Product Classification Wizard goes beyond the basic Schedule B search engine.
-In addition to Schedule B classification, the Product Classification Wizard can also help you identify Export Control Classification Numbers (ECCN) and U.S. Munitions List (USML) codes used for export control purposes and HS numbers used for imports.
+Our Product Classification Wizard goes beyond the basic Schedule B and HTS search engine.
+The Product Classification Wizard also helps you identify ECCN and USML codes used for export control purposes and HS numbers used for imports.
 Try it out for free!